CM2Walki/EFModStarter/README.md

 # Security
 This approach is really unsafe, as the player can simply edit the associated .scar files or even the _pipeline.dat_ to quickly unlock all achievements.
 If one feels fancy, he might want to implement some encryption.

+# The WebAPI
+In the C# sourcecode you will find some code regarding simple HTTP requests to our diagnostics database.
+It gives us an approximated number of players online, as well as record game crashes (so that we can act fast if something breaks).
+The probability that you might need this code is very low, so just get rid off it.
+If you are really interested in the webAPI code, I can provide that as well.

 ### Donate
 I did this in my spare time in the interest of all CoH1 mods.
 If one thinks I deserve a reward for this, then go ahead and follow this button: